m1k1o/neko/webpage/docs/configuration/plugins.md

 - <Def id="filetransfer.refresh_interval" /> refers to the interval at which the file list is refreshed.
 - <Def id="filetransfer.user_download" /> allows non-admin users to download files.
 If set to `false` (default), only admins can download files.
 - <Def id="filetransfer.user_upload" /> allows non-admin users to upload files.
 If set to `false` (default), only admins can upload files.
+- <Def id="filetransfer.user_delete" /> allows non-admin users to delete files.
+If set to `false` (default), only admins can delete files.

 The file transfer plugin extends user profile and room settings by adding the following fields: